Civil Process Services

 - Civil Process operates Monday – Friday during daytime hours and is closed on evenings, weekends, and on court holidays.

 - The Lake County Sheriff’s Office accepts cash, checks, money orders, or credit cards (other than American Express).
 The Lake County Sheriff's Office cannot accept a single check for multiple cases.
 Each case requires a separate check payment.

 - Know your case number when calling to check the status of service.

-- Prior to mailing or delivering court orders, documents or papers to the Sheriff’s Office, please verify the address to be served is in Lake County by utilizing the Lake County Assessor’s Office Assessment by Address locator.
+- Prior to mailing or delivering court orders, documents, or papers to the Sheriff’s Office, verify the address to be served is in Lake County by utilizing the Lake County Assessor’s Office Assessment by Address locator.

 - The Lake County Sheriff’s Office is unable to serve outside of Lake County.